a45hif/developer-docs/docs/evm-tutorials/convert-h160-to-ss58.md

 ### Convert Address for Bittensor

-Run the address conversion script by navigating to the `examples` folder and running the following command:
+Run the `convert-address.js` script by navigating to the `examples` folder and running the following command:

 ```bash
 node convert-address.js